Eating to Prevent Colorectal Cancer

 Other Vitamins and Minerals

 Folic Acid.
-Evidence now exists that suggests that folic acid is an excellent weapon in the fight against cancer.
+Some studies suggest that folic acid may play a role in the fight against cancer while others show and increased risk for some types.
+More studies are needed.
 It's already known to be essential in forming new cells and tissues as well as keeping red blood cells healthy.
 The most common sources of folic acid are citrus fruits and dark green leafy vegetables, especially spinach.